-Mounting a Drive in a Drive Carrier
+Mounting a Hard Drive in a Drive Carrier

-1. To add a new SATA drive, install the drive into the carrier with the printed circuit board side facing down so that the mounting holes align with those in the carrier.
-2. Secure the drive to the carrier with four screws, as shown in Figure 6-5.
+1. Insert a drive into the carrier with the printed circuit board side facing down so that the mounting holes align with those in the carrier.
+2. Secure the drive to the carrier with screws, as shown in Figure 6-4 (four screws for SATA drives).